jakearchibald/navigation-transitions/README.md

 });
 ```

-The above event fires when the document is being navigated in a way that would replace the current document.
+The above event fires when the document is being navigated to a same-origin URL in a way that would replace the current document.

 * `event.type` - One of the following strings:
   * `back` - User is navigating back.